Submit a Nomination for the Prestigious Kilgour Technology Research Award

 Library and Information Technology Association

-The Kilgour Research Award recognizes research relevant to the development of information technologies, in particular research showing promise of having a positive and substantive impact on any aspect of the publication, storage, retrieval and dissemination of information or how information and data are manipulated and managed.
-The award consists of $2,000 cash, an award citation, and an expense-paid trip (airfare and two nights lodging) to the 2017 ALA Annual Conference.
+The Kilgour Research Award recognizes research relevant to the development of information technologies, in particular research showing promise of having a positive and substantive impact on any aspect of the publication, storage, retrieval, and dissemination of information or how information and data are manipulated and managed.
+The winner receives $2,000 cash, an award citation, and an expense-paid trip (airfare and two nights lodging) to the 2018 ALA Annual Conference.

 Nominations will be accepted from any member of the American Library Association.
-Nominating letters must address how the research is relevant to libraries; is creative in its design or methodology; builds on existing research or enhances potential for future exploration and/or solves an important current problem in the delivery of information resources.
-A curriculum vita and a copy of several seminal publications by the nominee must be included.
+Nominating letters must address how the research is relevant to libraries; is creative in its design or methodology; builds on existing research or enhances potential for future exploration; and/or solves an important current problem in the delivery of information resources.
+A curriculum vitae and a copy of several seminal publications by the nominee must be included.
 Preference will be given to completed research over work in progress.
+The intent is to recognize a body of work probably spanning years, if not the majority of a career.
 More information and a list of previous winners can be found on the LITA website.

-Send nominations no later than December 31, 2016, to the Award jury chair:
+Submit nominations online no later than December 31, 2017.

-The Kilgour Research Award will be presented at the LITA President’s Program during the 2017 ALA Annual Conference in Chicago, Illinois.
+The Kilgour Research Award will be presented at the LITA President’s Program during the 2018 ALA Annual Conference in New Orleans, Louisiana.

 Founded in 1967, OCLC is a nonprofit, membership, computer library service and research organization dedicated to the public purposes of furthering access to the world’s information and reducing library costs.
 More than 72,000 libraries in 170 countries have used OCLC services to locate, acquire, catalog, lend, preserve and manage library materials.
 Researchers, students, faculty, scholars, professional librarians, and other information seekers use OCLC services to obtain bibliographic, abstract, and full-text information when and where they need it.
 For more information, visit the OCLC website.